Prometheus-X-association/edge-computing/docs/design-document.md

 ### Error Scenarios

-The following error scenarios are identified at the current design
+The following error Scenarios are identified at the current design
 stage:

 - Authorization related issues